endoflife-date/endoflife.date/products/apache-cassandra.md

 ## Release Cadence

-The project currently targets yearly major releases (can be a new major or minor version, depending on upgrade compatability).
+The project currently targets yearly major releases (can be a new major or minor version, depending on upgrade compatibility).
 Patch releases are cut based on either volume of fixes or severity of bugfixes that get committed to the project.